stephen-marshall-moore/docker-contexts/opensuse_hg/README.md

 opensuse_hg
 ===============

-Built on top of the standard opensuse (13.2) image which adds Mercurial from the standard repositories.
+Built from nimbostrati/updated_13_2 then adds Mercurial from the standard repositories.